Functions

 Function Description: Returns the sign of the specified parameter.

-Return Result Type: Matches the original data type of the specified field.
+Return Result Type: Consistent with the original data type of the specified field.

 Applicable Data Types: Numeric types.